-In archery circles, few names are better known than Fred Bear and I like to think that his real brainchild was the Grizzly which he spent over a decade perfecting.
-The Bear Grizzly Recurve Bow which is compact, lightweight, and fast was a turning point for Bear Archery.
+In archery circles, few names are better known than Fred Bear, and I like to think that his real brainchild was the Grizzly which he spent over a decade perfecting.
+The Bear Grizzly Recurve Bow, which is compact, lightweight, and fast, was a turning point for Bear Archery.

 In a market where bows go into the thousands of dollars, the Grizzly is still a fairly budget option with very few compromises.
 It should appeal readily to those hunters, outdoorsmen, and bow fanatics looking to get back to the simpler roots of archery rather than the mechanical ugliness of compound bows.

 The Grizzly may seem a bit pricey for those just getting into archery, especially when adding in the cost of arrows and the rest of the kit.
 But if your budget allows, the Grizzly is a beautiful bow that functions well and will stand the test of time.
 The Grizzly in my collection was built in 1968, and I still shoot it today.